nopnop2002/esp-idf-ftp-camera/README.md

 ## Shutter is a GPIO toggle

 Initial Sate is PULLDOWN
-When it turns from OFF to ON, it prepares the shutter and takes a picture again when it is OFF.
+The shutter is prepared when it is turned from OFF to ON, and a picture is taken when it is turned from ON to OFF.

 Initial Sate is PULLUP
-When it turns from ON to OFF, it prepares the shutter and takes a picture again when it is ON.
+The shutter is prepared when it is turned from ON to OFF, and a picture is taken when it is turned from OFF to ON.

 ![config-shutter-3](https://user-images.githubusercontent.com/6020549/66263122-660d6300-e828-11e9-8619-e54ab0c6b54f.jpg)

 ## Shutter is TCP Socket

+You can connect with mDNS hostname.
 You can use tcp_send.py.
 ```
 python ./tcp_send.py